First Home Buyer :: Home

 3. Gather key documents such as ID, payslips, bank statements and details of any grants you plan to use.

-4. Compare first home buyer loan options, features and rates, and request a tailored pre-assessment.
+4. Compare first home buyer loan options, features and rates, then be referred to a licensed broker or lender to request a tailored pre-assessment.

 A clear plan for your deposit, borrowing capacity and grant eligibility can make applying for a first-time home buyer loan more straightforward and less stressful.